PokemonTCG/aviator-jekyll-template/_api_v1/cards_list.md

 cards = Pokemon::Card.all

 # Filter Cards
-# You can chain 'where' clauses together.
-The key of the hash
-# should be the URL parameter you are trying to filter on
+# The keys of the hash should be the URL parameter you are trying to filter on
-cards = Pokemon::Card.where(supertype: 'pokemon')
+cards = Pokemon::Card.where(supertype: "pokemon", types: "dragon|fire|flying", hp: "gt100")
-                     .where(types: 'dragon|fire|flying')
-                     .where(hp: 'gt100')
-                     .all

 # Get cards on a specific page / pageSize
-cards = Pokemon::Card.where(page: 50).where(pageSize: 500).all
+cards = Pokemon::Card.where(page: 50, pageSize: 500)
 ~~~
 {: title="ruby" }